RCPCM-GCB/ENA_tool/README.md

 # ENA_tool
-Convenient dowloader of raw files for ENA.
+Convenient dowloader of full metadata and raw files for ENA.

 - Fetches all samples info and metadata from xml files at ENA browser for a project by project id (accession).
 - Stores this information to `.csv` and `.html` files.